HillaryDanan/ouroboros-learning/README.md

 ## 💼 Why This Matters

 ### For AI Understanding
-- **Quantifies user perceptions**: "Mechanical" = high integration, low transformation
+- **Quantifies behavioral patterns**: Provides measurable metrics for model behavior
-- **Reveals behavioral patterns**: Not just what models say, but how they think
+- **Reveals processing tendencies**: Not just what models say, but how they process
 - **Provides measurable metrics**: Beyond performance benchmarks

 ### For Applications